-FDOT has significant responsibilities relative to aerospace and spaceports in Florida.
-Space was designated as a mode of transportation by Florida law in 1999.
-Florida law also establishes a process for incorporating spaceport and aerospace industry-related needs into the FTP and the SIS, both of which are primary drivers for delivering state transportation products in Florida.
+Space was designated as a mode of transportation by Florida law in 1999, giving FDOT significant responsibilities related to aerospace and spaceports in Florida.
+Florida law also establishes a process for incorporatingspaceport and aerospace industry-related needs into the Florida Transportation Plan and the Strategic Intermodal System (SIS), the primary drivers for delivering state transportation products in Florida.

-The FTP provides the policy framework for allocating FDOT's funding and is used to satisfy the long-term transportation needs of residents, tourists, and businesses.
-The FTP identifies the goals and objectives and addresses the needs of the entire state transportation system.
-One of the stated goals of the FTP is to strengthen coordination among seaports, airports, spaceports, railroads, and other modal partners.
+The FTP provides a policy framework for the allocation of FDOT funding and is used to satisfy the long-term transportation needs of residents, businesses, and tourists.
+The FTP identifies goals, objectives, and addresses the needs of the entire state transportation system.
+A stated FTP goal is to strengthen coordination among all modal partners such as seaports, airports, spaceports, railroads, transit.

-The SIS is a statewide system of transportation facilities that have a critical role in moving people and goods to and from other states and nations, as well as among economic regions within Florida.
+The SIS is a statewide system of transportation facilities that have a critical role in moving people and goods to and from other states and nations, as well as between economic regions within Florida.
 The SIS serves as the state's highest priority for statewide mobility.
 Incorporating space and aerospace-related needs into the FTP and the SIS reflects a significant commitment by the state to support this major sector of Florida's economy.